 Don’t get me wrong, some clients are amazing.
 I now have fantastic clients who appreciate what I do, pay me well and on time, are easy to communicate with and have very realistic expectations (i.e. they don’t expect the moon on a stick for £8 an hour).
 But I’ve also dealt with some right numpties.

-There are clients who want everything immediately, some who have no idea what they want to use you for, some who won’t pay you on time, rude ones, cheap ones, stupid ones, insensitive ones… and then there’s just the plain old dick heads.
+There are clients who want everything immediately, some who have no idea what they want to use you for, some who won’t pay you on time, rude ones, cheap ones, stupid ones, insensitive ones… and then there are just the plain old dickheads.

 Using my method to choose your own clients definitely reduces the chance of getting a nightmare client because you get to qualify them but, because there are a lot of nightmare people on the planet, statistically you’re going to get one as a client.
 It’s just a fact of life.

 10) It’s still amazing

-Despite freelancing being all the above and more, it’s still brilliant and you’d be missing out on living your best life if you didn’t at least try it.
+Despite freelancing being all the above and more, it’s also utterly brilliant and you’d be doing yourself a disservice if you didn’t at least try to see what you are capable of.

 Like most things, freelancing has its good and bad points and you’ll need to navigate the waters and feel your way – just like you did with every other new thing you’ve experienced throughout your life.